lata-lang/Lata/README.md

 # Lata
-Lata is a programming language that compiles to Python.
+Lata is a interpreted programming language written in Python.

 How to use Lata:
 Create a .lata file with the interpreter file in a Interpreter folder in the directory.
 That's it.